alphafox02/Modmobmap/README.md

 For NB-IoT scanning, you can use the `srslte_npss` option as follows:

 ```
-$ sudo python modmobmap.py -m srslte_npss -b 20 -g 'soapy:id=1' # you need to precise the driver, and id of the device that way
+$ sudo python3 modmobmap.py -m srslte_npss -b 20 -g 'soapy:id=1' # you need to precise the driver, and id of the device that way
 [INFO] [UHD] linux; GNU C++ version 9.2.1 20191008; Boost_106700; UHD_4.0.0.0-531-g5fb585c3
 [INFO] [LOGGING] Fastpath logging disabled at runtime.